Oriflame/EFCoreMultitenantSample/README.md

 ### Combined approach
 In some cases it is a good idea to use a combination of schema separation in a single database and complete isolation having separate databases for some customers.

-Tenants who needs smaller database resources can be assigned to use a shared database, while tenants with high database or security demands can choose to have a separate database.
+Tenants who need smaller database resources can be assigned to use a shared database, while tenants with high database or security demands can choose to have a separate database.

 **This approach is used in this demo project**.